Electricity + Abrasive Costs

 Tumbling is also a great activity to share with your children, grandchildren, your spouse or friends.
 It's a great relationship-builder.

-Why you should buy polished stones!
+When you should buy polished stones!

-If your goal is to acquire lots of tumbled stones for craft projects, planters or simply to enjoy, perhaps you should consider the cost of buying them compared to the cost of producing
+If your goal is to acquire lots of tumbled stones for craft projects, planters or simply to enjoy, perhaps you should consider the cost of buying them compared to the cost of producing them yourself.

-If you have to purchase the rough, purchase the grit and polish, pay for the electricity, buy a tumbler and pay
+If you have to purchase the rough, purchase the grit and polish, pay for the electricity, buy a tumbler and pay for its maintenance, then the cost of producing the stones yourself might be greater than the cost of buying them.
+No kidding.
+The article on this page shows you the math.

-efficient workers.
+Commercial producers of polished stones buy their grit and rough by the ton, they use very efficient tumblers, and they are very efficient workers.
 Their costs are very very low.
-They also have enough experience that they ruin very few batches and produce
+They also have enough experience that they ruin very few batches and produce exceptionally nice polished stones with a brilliant polish.

-If we didn't enjoy tumbling our own stones we would be buying them instead.
+If we didn't enjoy tumbling our own stones, we would be buying them instead.
 Honest!

 There is nothing wrong with buying stones polished by efficient experts.